Ternopil foundation date is unknown. The first known mention occurred in 1524, when, as a Polish town, it was sacked by the Tatars.

 The climate is of moderate continental type, with warm humid summers and mild winters.

-Average temperature varies from 5 degrees Celsius below zero in January to 19 degrees C above zero in July.
+The average temperature varies from 5 degrees Celsius below zero in January to 19 degrees C above zero in July.

 For a long time, the town was called Tarnopol.
 The current variant of the city name was introduced in 1944.

-It is the start of picturesque rafting routes along the Dniester canyon, tours to Ternopil caverns, to the highest lowland Dzhurinsky waterfall and an ancient church in the rock in Monastirka on the river Strypa.
+It is the beginning of picturesque rafting routes along the Dniester canyon, tours to Ternopil caverns, to the highest lowland Dzhurinsky waterfall, and an ancient church in the rock in Monastirka on the river Strypa.

 The city lake

-It is an impressive Roman Catholic Church with two towers built in 1749-1779 in the historical center of the city on the site of ancient Orthodox Church.
+It is an impressive Roman Catholic Church with two towers, built in 1749-1779 in the historical center of the city, on the site of an ancient Orthodox church.

-In 1992, the church was restored and returned to local community of Greek Catholics.
-Unfortunately, the interiors of the cathedral did not survive.
+In 1992, the church was restored and returned to the local community of Greek Catholics.
+Unfortunately, the interiors of the cathedral didn’t survive.
 Sagaidachny Street, 14.